walrus811/ts-next-electron-template/README.md

 version is bumped up to 0.0.1
 ```

-5. run next with development mode
+5. run Next and Electron with development mode

 ```bash
 $ cd next